joaogsleite/discord-music-bot/README.md

 # Discord Music Bot

-A discord bot for listen to music from youtube
+A discord bot for listening to music from youtube

 ## Features